 2. Personality Management

 How customers are treated starts with a warm, welcoming personality and a smile.
 Smiling while speaking with a customer on the phone is one way to make your voice sound happier, warmer, and friendlier.
 It’s strange that it works, but it really does (try it!).
 On the flip side, customers can instantly tell if an employee doesn’t want to be there or is having a bad day.
 This sets the tone for the entire transaction and can easily drive away customers.
-Monitor interactions, have regular training sessions and put the right people in the customer interaction positions.
+Monitor interactions, have regular training sessions, and put the right people in the customer interaction positions.

-3. Follow Up
+3. Follow Up On Customer Service Complaints

 There will be problems no matter how committed a company is to service.
 Handling it quickly and professionally is step one, but following up is just as important.
 Customers need to know your company cares and doesn’t push things under the rug once a solution is found.

-5. Entice the Staff
+5. Entice Your Customer Service Staff